 Artifacts from the old mining days are scattered along the path and information boards along the way explain exactly how mining in the canyon worked.
 The Karangahake Gorge walks are a unique way to not only experience New Zealand’s natural beauty but learn about how the country came to be as it is today.
 History lessons aside, the walks are also incredibly fun!

-The 1.5 mile Windows Walkway is the best one to do if you’re short on time as it is one of the shortest walks in the gorge.
+The 1.5-mile Windows Walkway is the best one to do if you’re short on time as it is one of the shortest walks in the gorge.
 The walk takes you along creaking swing bridges, through pitch-dark caves, along the old mining tracks, and features several “windows” for you to look down and see the dramatic views across the Gorge and the Waitawheta River.

 12. Experience Hobbiton

 The Hobbiton Movie Set Tour is a definite highlight of any trip to the North Island of New Zealand.
 Here you can tour the hobbit holes that you see in both the Lord of the Rings and the Hobbit trilogies.
 The construction of Hobbiton was purely for the making of the movies and the Alexander family, who own the land, run tours of the movie set.
 Hobbiton is located just outside the town of Matamata, located one hour from Rotorua and two hours from Auckland.

 Originally designed for a movie set, Hobbiton is now a major tourist attraction.
 The tour of Hobbiton takes you among the forty-four hobbit holes dug into the hillside, surrounded by hobbit gardens and orchards.
 The level of detail that went into designing the set is truly remarkable, from the washing hanging on the line to the hand-painted leaves on the trees!
 The tour ends up at the Green Dragon with a drink for everyone.

 There is something special about a trip to Hobbiton.
 You certainly don’t have to be a Lord of the Rings fan to enjoy a visit here!